-The remedial action objective (RAO) for MRS-04 is based on site-specific conditions such as receptors and current and future land use.
-Table 5 summarizes the conditions and the remedial action objective for MRS-04.
-The RAO for MRS-04 will be achieved by implementing the selected remedy.
-The RAOs address risks associated with people potentially encountering MEC in the subsurface during intrusive activities.
+The remedial action objective (RAO) for MRS-05 is based on site-specific conditions, such as receptors and current and reasonably foreseeable future land use.
+Table 5 summarizes the conditions and the remedial action objective for MRS-05.
+The RAO for MRS-05 will be achieved by implementing the selected remedy.
+The RAOs address risks associated with people potentially encountering MEC on the surface and in the subsurface during intrusive activities.
 A potentially complete MEC exposure pathway is reduced through MEC source removal and/or increasing awareness of MEC hazards.